 With stirring music, vibrant choreography, and stunning visual effects (developed by the artists who created SRT’s award-winning Moby Dick - Rehearsed), Hecuba/Helen reminds us of war’s consequences on the women who pick up the pieces and carry on.
 Set after the sack of Troy, Hecuba tells the story of a fallen queen facing a life of slavery and forced migration, who exacts revenge by exerting power no one suspected she possessed.
 In Helen, Euripides offers a marvelous twist on the traditional story – a phantom Helen, rather than Helen herself, was sent to Troy!
 Exposing the shadowy justifications for an unjust war, the falsely maligned heroine uses her wit and cunning to save her war-hero husband and herself.

-Given the international saber rattling that one hears almost daily in the news, and the ongoing revelations about male abuse and violence against women, these plays could not be more timely.
-Euripides handles these distressing subjects with insight, passion, theatrical brilliance, and - most surprisingly - an unsettling sense of humor
+Given the current international saber rattling, and the ongoing revelations about male abuse and violence against women, SRT’s Hecuba/Helen could not be more timely.
+Euripides handles these compellingly modern subjects with insight, passion, theatrical brilliance, and a daring sense of humor.

 SRT 2017, The Many Faces of Farce was nominated for a Theater Bay Area Critics Award for best production in the South Bay.
 "It’s a wonderful production, well performed and well directed. … an entertaining and thoughtful evening of theater.”
 Palo Alto Daily Post

 SRT's 2016 production of Odet's Waiting for Lefty: "Kudos to Stanford Repertory Theater and artistic director Rush Rehm for bringing this pithy production to Bay Area audiences."
 San Jose Mercury News